 - If it is a water problem, shut off the water valve.
-The hot water shut off valve is located in the basement outside of Terrace Home number 6. - If it is an electrical problem, please turn off the main power switch on the switchboard.
-The electrical switchboard is generally located within the garage. - If it is a gas cooktop problem (where applicable), please turn off the gas shut off valve.
+The hot water shut off valve is generally located under the laundry sink or under the kitchen sink.

+- If it is an electrical problem, please turn off the main power switch on the switchboard.
+The electrical switchboard is generally located within a cupboard adjacent to the apartment entry.

+- If it is a gas cooktop problem (where applicable), please turn off the gas shut off valve.
 The gas shut off valve is generally located under the gas cooktop.